Staff negotiate through issues

 Health and wellness at Waipā came under the spotlight last year when the council revealed staff had been threatened by the public which prompted security measures at its Te Awamutu and Cambridge offices.

 Earlier this year mayor Susan O’Regan was the subject of threats on social media.
-An effigy of her in a wheelbarrow was left on the corner of Wilson and Victoria streets.
+An effigy of her was left on the corner of Wilson and Victoria streets.

 Staff underwent safety training.